Showing posts with label psychometrics. Show all posts

 Assessing Verbal Intelligence with the IAW Test at Cogn-IQ.org

-The I Am a Word (IAW) test represents a unique approach in the domain of verbal ability assessment, emphasizing an open-ended and untimed format to encourage genuine responses and cater to a diverse range of examinees.
+The I Am a Word (IAW) test represents a distinct method for assessing verbal abilities, offering an open-ended and untimed format designed to accommodate a diverse range of examinees.
+This approach promotes genuine responses while fostering inclusivity and engagement in testing environments.

 Friday, April 16, 2010